 In the NIV the words “miracles” and “miraculous signs” are used twenty-four times with two of these being Jesus asking people why they would not believe (John 12:37 and 15:24).
 John 2:18 and 6:30 are people asking Jesus to show them signs so they can believe.
 Jesus comments in 4:48 that Jews will never believe unless they see signs and wonders, this sounds just like Paul in 1 Corinthians 1:22 when he says,” Jews demand miraculous signs and Greeks look for wisdom.”

-For years I have heard that these seven miracles were signs that the Jewish people believed the Messiah would do when he came to deliver them.
+SIGNS FOR THE JEWS For years I have heard that these seven miracles were signs that the Jewish people believed the Messiah would do when he came to deliver them.
 I have looked for why these particular miracles and where they originated but have not been able to find them.
-What I did learn was that the ancient Jews as well as modern Jews are looking for a leader who would be a military and civic leader.
+What I did learn was that the ancient Hebrews, as well as modern Jews, are looking for a leader who would be a military and civic leader.
 See Vines Dictionary under the word for semeion which is number 4592 in the Greek Dictionary in Strong’s Concordance and this website http://www.jewfaq.org/mashiach.htm .
 (Note, the website does not believe Jesus is the Messiah and they tell why!)
-(Kurt Cameron and his guest on TBN in September, 2013 said that other major world religions all wanted a part of Jesus, that may be but I do not think that Judaism is one of them.)
-Since the Jews were (are) looking for a military and civic leader I guess they thought that the Messiah would “one up” the leaders that they have had and be a combination of Moses, Elijah, and Elisha and probably several others.
+(Kurt Cameron and his guest on TBN in September 2013 said that other major world religions all wanted a part of Jesus, that may be but I do not think that Judaism is one of them.)
+Since the Jews were (are) looking for a military and civic leader I guess they thought that the Messiah would “one-up” the leaders that they have had and be a combination of Moses, Elijah, and Elisha, and probably several others.
 Since I could not find where they got the “list” of miracles I started my own:

-- Turning water into wine in Cana (2:1-11) – Moses had water from a rock (the water/wine came from “rock” vessels) and changed bad water to good so up the water to wine.
+- Turning water into wine in Cana (2:1-11) – Moses had water from a rock (the water/wine came from “rock” vessels) and changed bad water to good.
+Jesus changed the water to wine.